 - Typical intake per year: 6

-- Admissions assesment: No, not required at Queens'
+- Admissions Assessment: Yes, required at Queens' - a Pre-Registration Assessment

-Information about the course structure, departmental teaching arrangements, offered topics and options can be found on the University of Cambridge website: Human, Social, and Political Sciences Course Outline
+Information about the course structure, departmental teaching arrangements, offered topics and options can be found on the University of Cambridge website: Economics Course Outline